 The acquisition is included in the Canadian business segment.
-Its results of operations will be included in the consolidated financial statements starting January 1, 2017.
-The fair value of the non-cash working capital acquired approximates its book value.
-The acquisition includes a non-compete agreement with the former owners of Verdazo, the value of which is included in the purchase price allocation as an intangible asset.
-The intangible assets acquired have no tax basis resulting in a deferred tax liability of \$2,503 million being recorded in respect of the related temporary difference.
+The fair value of the non-cash working capital acquired approximated its book value.
+The acquisition included a non-compete agreement with the former owners of Verdazo, the value of which is included in the purchase price allocation as an intangible asset.
+The intangible assets acquired had no tax basis resulting in a deferred tax liability of \$2,503 million being recorded in respect of the related temporary difference.

-Acquisition costs incurred were expensed during the period.
+Acquisition costs incurred were expensed.

-Had the acquisition occurred on January 1, 2016, the acquisition would have contributed \$3,198 of revenue and net income of \$470.
+Had the acquisition occurred on January 1, 2016, the acquisition would have contributed \$3,198 of revenue and net income of \$470 for the year ended December 31,2016.